KryspinTrawnik/CafeMVC/README.md

 ## General info
-The application is designed for my cousin's cafe to enable customers to make orders online.
+The application is designed to enable customers to make orders online.
 Also, the Aim of the project is to make an easy change of all Menu.
 The program will allow making an order for delivery or collection, then store it in the history of customer order.
 Also, the admin will be able to create a diverse menu and dishes from the ingredients list, creating an ingredient.
 This application is built in Clean Architecture and the Service-Repository pattern.

 ## Technologies